shabbirflow/Sleddit/README.md

-# Sleddit

-A Fullstack Reddit Clone
+A FullStack Reddit Clone made with NextJS, Typescript + React and a MySQL database with all essential features and a clean UI